-- 1. Contact the Cornell University Police Department to file an initial report by email crime_prevention@cornell.edu or phone (607) 255-7305. - 2.
+- Contact the Cornell University Police Department to file an initial report. - 2.
 Report the incident immediately to itsecurity@cornell.edu.

 Learn More about IT Security

 Find more IT Security tips and information at: itsecurity.cornell.edu and it.cornell.edu/students